 By the way, Zamboni® has another thing in common with Jeep® -- they are both registered names for an original, unique vehicle.
 Their manufacturers are justly proud of the names, and want to make sure that people don't forget that they are the originals and start using those names as generic terms for other similar vehicles.

-Thanks to the staff at Frank J. Zamboni® & Co., Inc. for permission to use the photos.
-For more on the company, and more photos of earlier and later models, see Zamboni.com. -- Derek Redmond
+Thanks to Federico Cavedo for photo research, and the staff at Frank J. Zamboni® & Co., Inc. for permission to use photos.
+For more on the company, see Zamboni.com. -- Derek Redmond

 Return to the Index of Unusual Photos on CJ3B.info.